danjgale/surfplot/docs/auto_examples/plot_tutorial_03.rst

 Getting data
 ------------

-Here we'll reuse the S1200 surfaces and curvature maps we used in :ref:`sphx_glr_auto_examples_plot_tutorial_01.py`, both of which are downloaded via ``brainnotation``.
+Here we'll reuse the S1200 fsLR surfaces and Freesurfer sulc maps we used in :ref:`sphx_glr_auto_examples_plot_tutorial_01.py`, both of which are downloaded via ``brainnotation``.
 We'll also reuse the example data.